You’ve had a passion project (or seven) rattling around inside your brain for months now.

 Once you know what steps you need to take, build project time into your schedule.
 It’s not enough just to wish for the time.
 If you really want to do it, you need to make the time.

 Treat your passion project time as sacred.
 You wouldn’t put off a job interview or dinner with your best friend because the house needed cleaning, so don’t let that get in the way of your project progress, either.

 Remember, you don’t always need a big window of time!
 You’d be surprised how much you can get done in five minutes here in 30 minutes there — “throw away” time you might currently waste scrolling through your phone or checking your email (again and again).

 Instead, why not give yourself the gift of using those spare minutes to work on your project?

 5. Write something

 You didn’t think I was going to let you get away with just planning, did you?

 Research and planning are deceptively productive.
 You may need to know the history of the Chinese banking system in order to write that scene, but it’s way too easy to spiral into a Wikipedia rabbit hole once you’ve found the information you need, taking more and more notes but never actually writing.

-Don’t wait for the day when you get to retire into a beautiful cabin in the woods without any other obligations.
+Don’t wait for the day when you get to retire into a beautiful cabin in the woods or attend a writers retreat without any other obligations.
 Don’t wait for the muse to come visit.
 Don’t wait for a more flexible job to come along, or the weather to get better, or the house to be completely spotless.